orionprotocol/sdk/docs/INTEGRATION.md

 SDK have multiple ways to make swap:

-1. Call `orionUnit.exchange.swapMarket`.
+1. Call `unit.exchange.swapMarket`.
 This is the simplest way to swap.
 All inclusive method.
 [See description](../README.md#make-swap-market)
-2. Call `orionUnit.orionAggregator.placeOrder`.
+2. Call `unit.aggregator.placeOrder`.
 This is method to place order to **aggregator**.
 More verbose.
 [See description](../README.md#place-order-in-orion-aggregator)
 3. Call method `swapThroughOrionPool` on exchange contract.
 This is method to swap tokens through **pool**.
-[See code example](../src/OrionUnit/Exchange/swapMarket.ts)
+[See code example](../src/Unit/Exchange/swapMarket.ts)